 Getting There and Planning the Visit

 La Vella Farga requires a car.
 The nearest regional airport is Andorra–La Seu d'Urgell (LEU), approximately 70 kilometres away; Barcelona-El Prat (BCN) is roughly 120 kilometres, making it a realistic same-day trip from the city for those willing to commit the drive time.
 By train, Lleida serves as the closest main-line station, from which the property is accessible by road.
 The GPS coordinates are 42.0357, 1.4949.
-Hours, pricing, and booking details are not confirmed in our current database; contact the venue directly before travelling.
+Hours and booking are by reservation recommended; the restaurant is open daily for lunch from 1:30 to 4 PM and dinner from 8:30 to 11 PM.

 Given the location, a visit pairs naturally with broader exploration of the area.
 EP Club's full Lladurs restaurants guide maps the dining options across the region, while guides to hotels in Lladurs, bars in Lladurs, wineries in Lladurs, and experiences in Lladurs allow for a fuller itinerary around a meal worth the journey.